SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/README.md

 OK (1 test, 16 assertions)
 </pre>

-A general introduction to the test environment can be found [here](https://github.com/SemanticMediaWiki/SemanticMediaWiki/edit/master/tests/README.md).
+The following [video](https://youtu.be/7fDKjPFaTaY) contains a very brief introduction on how to run and debug a JSONScript test case.
+For a general introduction to the test environment, have a look at the following [readme](https://github.com/SemanticMediaWiki/SemanticMediaWiki/edit/master/tests/README.md).

 ## Technical notes